 Last year I posted a preprint.— Dan Quintana (@dsquintana) February 10, 2018

 Doing this set off a chain of events that convinced me I should post a preprint for ALL my manuscripts.

 Here’s another author’s journey from skepticism to loving preprints.
 By posting a preprint, this author was able to share their research 10 months earlier & it was viewed over 1,500 times in the first 2 months.

 “To all researchers out there, I encourage you to stop worrying and love the preprint.
 Submit your manuscripts, but also read preprints and make comments.”

 Visibility (and citations)

-Posting a preprint led to a significant increase in Altmetric attention scores and citations for the final published paper in a recent study
+Posting a preprint led to a significant increase in Altmetric attention scores and citations for the final published paper.

 Preprints are a small but rapidly growing piece of scholarly communication.
-They present several strong advantages to improve the way results are shared, and we hope you will consider giving preprints a try.
+They present several strong advantages to improve the way research is shared - including credit for your work, early feedback & increased visibility - and we hope you will consider giving them a try.

 A note to readers: AJE is a division of Research Square Company.
 Our colleagues built and operate the Research Square preprint platform.
 For more author resources on preprints we encourage you to browse the content on the Research Square Blog.